 - Laundry soap – for washing clothes by hand

-- Good dish soap like “Dawn” or other aggressive anti-grease formula
+- Good dish soap like “Dawn” or another aggressive anti-grease formula

 - Water filtration and purification devices